About Chapter 13 Bankruptcy

 Fourth, individuals can only receive a Chapter 7 bankruptcy discharge every 8 years.
 As a result, if the petitioners already received a discharge in the last 8 years, they will not be able to receive another one.
 However, there are many times it is necessary to file a bankruptcy to protect against wage garnishment or preventing bank accounts from being frozen.
 Monthly plan payment individuals are required to make to the Chapter 13 trustee are usually significantly less than the payments that would be taken from their paycheck through a wage garnishment.

-If you are interested in filing for or learning more about Chapter 13 bankruptcy, please give attorney Michael Kinzer a call at 631-321-4444 to make a free, no obligation appointment at our Farmingdale, NY office on Route 110 just north of the Southern State Parkway.
+If you are interested in filing for or learning more about Chapter 13 bankruptcy, give Kinzer & Musikar a call at 631-321-4444 to make a free, no obligation appointment at our Deer Park office, conveniently located at 2061 Deer Park Avenue (Route 231) approximately 1 mile south of Exit 51 of the Long Island Expressway and approximately 2 miles north of Exit 39 of the Southern State Parkway.